-Since the scale factor at late times behaves as $a(\eta) \sim \eta^2$, condition \eqref{eq:AdiabaticCondition} is fulfilled after few oscillations of the inflaton.
-In other words, in this case we have that $\eta_f$ is small enough that we do not need to invoke the late-time solution for the background, since everything can be calculated numerically in an efficient way.
-This is not the case for masses smaller than the inflaton, for which production stabilizes after many, many oscillations.
-As a consequence, if we want to use the adiabatic vacuum description, we need to go up to a very large $\eta_f$, and therefore we need to use the analytic approximation for the inflaton dynamics described in~\eqref{eq:LateReheatingInflaton}.
+Since the scale factor at late times behaves as $a(\eta) \sim \eta^2$, condition \eqref{eq:AdiabaticCondition} is fulfilled soon after the Ricci scalar oscillations become unimportant.
+For masses of the order of the inflaton, this happens at a time $\eta_{\text{f}}$ small enough that we do not need to invoke the late-time solution for the background, since everything can be calculated numerically in an efficient way.
+This is not the case for masses smaller than the inflaton, for which production stabilizes after many, many oscillations, given that $mt \gg 1$ is fulfilled at later times.
+As a consequence, if we want to use the adiabatic vacuum description, we need to go up to a very large $\eta_{\text{f}}$, and therefore we need to use the analytic approximation for the inflaton dynamics described in~\eqref{eq:LateReheatingInflaton}.

-Alternatively, we can take a different definition for the vacuum that allows us to calculate the number density of produced particles at $\bar{\eta}\ll\eta_f$, even for $m\ll m_{\phi}$.
-Because the oscillating term in \eqref{eq:Frequency} becomes negligible at sufficiently large (numerically accessible)~$\bar{\eta}$, we can define the frequency
+Alternatively, we can take a different definition for the vacuum that allows us to calculate the number density of produced particles at $\bar{\eta}\ll\eta_{\text{f}}$, even for $m\ll m_{\phi}$.
+Although it will be still important in terms of adiabaticity, the oscillating term in \eqref{eq:Frequency} does not affect particle production at sufficiently large (numerically accessible)~$\bar{\eta}$, and therefore we can define the frequency

 where the Ricci scalar oscillations are averaged.
 We can take this frequency to calculate the \emph{averaged} vacuum